FAQ

 Is the festival accessible to disabled users?

-Access to disabled users is not easy, due to the terrain being mostly grassy and not flat.
+Access to all disabled users cannot be guaranteed due to the terrain being mostly grassy and not flat, so please bear this in mind.

 Where is the nearest train station?